 Supply an Field Hardened Ethernet Switch from the following list:

-Ruggedcom, RS9000G series

-Garrettcom, Magnum 6KL-GSSFP
+Ruggedcom, RST916C or approved equal

 In locations in the field that have equipment that require a serial interface supply a Ethernet switch that also includes a serial port.

 G. At DMS locations the work of installing the field hardened Ethernet switch includes all work necessary to integrate the DMS sign into the Fiber optic system.